ethanbarry/ethanbarry/README.md

 - **COSC 4364:** *Cyber Risk Analysis*
 - **ART  4345/5345:** *Renaissance Art History (Italian Focus)*

-*I have two semesters remaining, and a 4.0 GPA as of now.* Summa cum laude, *here I come!
+*I have four semesters remaining, and a 4.0 GPA as of now.* Summa cum laude, *here I come!
 (I hope...)*

 ### Personal Git Forge:
 I have a blog at [howdytx.technology](https://howdytx.technology) where I write about anything in CS or math that interests me.